Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​A customer spent a lot of time configuring a newly deployed Amazon EC2 instance.
+### A customer spent a lot of time configuring a newly deployed Amazon EC2 instance.
 After the workload increases, the customer decides to provision another EC2 instance with an identical configuration.
 How can the customer achieve this?

 - [ ] By creating an AWS Config template from the old instance and launching a new instance from it.
 - [ ] By creating an EBS Snapshot of the old instance.